This is it. A challenging 1,200km ride around the Auckland region.

 Spare lights highly recommended

-The first leg is the most challenging.
-This leg is 379kms long with 6,044 metres of climbing.
+The first section covers the North of Auckland This leg is 380kms long with 5,425 metres of climbing.
 There are hills with sections of steep gradients.
-There is also a 1km section of gravel, travelled in both directions.
 This leg starts from the Auckland Museum.
 By utilising the North Western cycle paths, most of the traffic should be long gone by the time we hit the roads.
-Once out of Auckland the only overnight food stop, is at Wellsford (116kms, 183kms), which has a Caltex and MacDonalds.
-This first leg finishes back in Auckland.
+Once out of Auckland the only overnight food stop, is at Wellsford (116kms, 147kms), which has a Caltex and MacDonalds.
+There is a 500m section of gravel road at the 140km mark, heading back into Wellsford.
+This first section finishes back in Auckland.

 The second leg is an easier section of 382kms, with climbing of 3,840m.
 Heading down Great South Road, the route meanders down to Morrinsville.
 There are more locations for food and sleep.

-The third, final leg is 442kms long with 3,782m of climbing, and is a flat ride back to Auckland.
+The third, final section is 442kms long with 3,782m of climbing.
 The section between Ngatea and Pukekohe (130kms), has limited food stops late at night, so some discretion is required around the timing of the run.

 Ride Organiser: Kelvin Spicer.
 027-368-7266